 Halloween 101: What's The Deal With All The Teal?

-You've seen it these past few weeks...
+You've seen it evolve over the past several years...
 In the midst of jack-o-lanterns, witches and goblins, a very non-traditional color is peeking out from the spookiest of store shelves.
 Yep, teal is taking over!
 If you're like most people, you're probably wondering if all the teal pumpkins you're seeing are just a new decorating trend, but the story behind it is so much bigger than that.
 It all started with an incredibly clever food allergy mom who simply wanted to make Halloween safer and more inclusive for her son and those just like him.
 The good news is YOU can start a new tradition at your house this year and take part in the teal pumpkin fun, too!
 Come on, keep reading...

 So, what's the story?